 Finally, using these “wiring” regulatory relationships, we inferred the gene regulatory network that include the active regulatory relationships on how QTLs, enhancers, and transcription factors relate to target gene expression (Methods).
 In particular, given a target gene, we then associate coefficients with each of these wiring linkages to try to predict our target gene expression from the activities of their regulatory elements.
-We model them as simple linear relationships but regularize them to minimize the number of connections using the elastic net model that combines the L1 and L2 penalties of the lasso and ridge regressions (Methods).
-Overall, we found this model could predict expression successfully as shown from Figure xxx.
+We model them as simple linear relationships but regularize them to minimize the number of connections using the elastic net model (Methods).
+Overall, we found this model could predict expression successfully as shown from Figure xxx.[[[*** how do we show??]]
 We repeated this for all genes and found how various subgroups of QTLs affect gene expression; e.g., a significantly number of predictive QTLs break the TFBSs on the enhancers or promoters (xx%, Figure xxx).
 We thus constructed a gene regulatory network consisting of the QTLs, enhancers, TFs and target genes with high predictive relationships (Methods), revealing the biological mechanisms on how QTLs regulate the target gene expression in the adult brain.
-This network also has a few particular characteristics such as scale-free and hierarchical structures, which have been revealed by our previous regulatory network analyses (Figure Sxx).
+This network also has a few particular characteristics such as scale-free and hierarchical structures, which have been revealed by previous regulatory network analyses (Figure Sxx).

+[[***Overall our network can connect many previously unannotated brain associated GWAS SNPs to potential genes.
+XXX can be connected via eQTLs.
+YYY via HiC & ZZZ in total.
+(Fig QQQ).]]

+[[[* move to net sect]]] Collectively, these QTLs annotate a larger fraction of GWAS SNPs involving the brain (e.g., 21% in schizophrenia, 18% in bipolar) than previously observed providing leads on which genes are affected in disease.

 VIII.
 Integrative modeling to explain the molecular mechanisms for genotype-phenotype relationships in adult brain (821)

 The interaction between genotype and phenotype is a complex process, involving multiple intermediate stages including gene regulatory network.
-Thus, in this section, we perform another level of integrative analysis for the resource by embedding our gene regulatory network into a larger model; i.e., we introduce an interpretable deep-learning framework, a Deep Structured Phenotype Network (DSPN), which provides insight into how the genomic variants link to the regulatory network, then to functional modules, and eventually predict phenotypes such as schizophrenia (Figure xxx).
+Thus, in this section, we perform another level of integrative analysis for the resource by embedding our gene regulatory network from the previous section into a larger model; i.e., we introduce an interpretable deep-learning framework, a Deep Structured Phenotype Network (DSPN), which provides insight into how the genomic variants link to the regulatory network, then to functional modules, and eventually predict phenotypes such as schizophrenia (Figure xxx).
 This model combines a Deep Boltzmann Machine architecture with conditional and lateral connections derived from the QTLs and gene regulatory connections predicted from our elastic net regression.
 In particular, it integrates all high dimensional functional data types in this resource including genomics, transcriptomics, epigenetics and regulation, and genotype-phenotype relationships, and also allows us to quantitatively impute missing transcriptional and epigenetic information for samples with genotypes only.
-This allowed us to not only feed information from the bottom of the network to the top i.e. variants all the way up to phenotypes, but also propagate information throughout the network, predicting for instance the transcriptome from genomic variants or directly predicting phenotype from the transcriptome.
+This is because it is not only feed information from the bottom of the network to the top i.e. variants all the way up to phenotypes, but also propagate information throughout the network, predicting for instance the transcriptome from genomic variants or directly predicting phenotype from the transcriptome.
 We also make the model downloadable as a set of simplified files encompassing the elastic net model described earlier plus additional DSPN connections between layers such as a groups of gene modules to phenotypes.